arjun1998/Marvel-Group-project/README.md

 # Group-project
 Marvel Group Project

--Download the Marvel_0205.ipynb file to your local machine
+-Download the Marvel_GroupProject.ipynb file to your local machine

 -Start jupyter notebook and open the downloaded ipynb file

+-Make sure that data file named online_retail_II.xlsx is in the same directory as the code file.

 -Make sure that all the required libraries are preinstalled in your machine before running the notebook.